adtzlr/felupe-web/README.md

 > Select and delete all files in JupyterLite to delete all local files and to restore the files provided by the repository.

 ## MyBinder and Google Colab
+The most complete package is available via MyBinder.
 The computations are performed in virtual machines with limited memory.
 Google Colab offers Pro plans providing more memory and computation power.
-However, visualizations of the simulation model are not possible.
-The most complete package is available via MyBinder.
+Visualizations of the simulation model are not possible in Colab.

 https://adtzlr.github.io/felupe-web/lab?path=01_Getting+Started.ipynb